Jo Johnson Keynote Speaker

-Jo Johnson is a politician, author, journalist and former investment banker.
+Jo Johnson is a keynote speaker who has been a politician, an author, a journalist and an investment banker.
 He was MP for Orpington from 2010-2019 and held key ministerial offices in each of the last three Conservative Governments under David Cameron, Theresa May and Boris Johnson, respectively.

 His experience inside and outside of politics gives him a unique perspective to comment on government policy, economics and well as the internal machinations of the British Government.
 In September 2019, Johnson resigned from the Cabinet citing “unresolvable tension” between his “family loyalty and the national interest”.
 He campaigned for the Remain side in the Brexit Referendum and is known to be at odds with the Prime Minister and his brother, Boris’, views on the European Union.